History of the Israel Defense Forces: Six-Day War

-The 1968–1970 War of Attrition
+War of Attrition

 Israel's alleged pre-emptive strike in the Six Day War resulted in a French embargo banning all weapon sales to Israel.
 Israel overcame the embargo by finding other suppliers (such as the United States) and developing and making its own weapons.
 A strategic decision was made then to make an Israeli battle tank, an Israeli fighter jet, and an Israeli warship – for example: the Kfir fighter jet and the Merkava tank.

 After the Six-Day War was over, IDF outposts on the Suez Canal were shelled by the Egyptian army.
 It was a long and bitter war that ended after three years due to Israeli air superiority.

 There were also frictions and battles with Syrian forces on the northern border.
 In the Israeli reprisal operation ("Three Day Battles" 24–27 June 1970) about 350 Syrian soldiers were killed.

-The 1973 Yom Kippur War
+Yom Kippur War

 The Yom Kippur War, also known as the "10th of Ramadan War" in Arab countries, tempered Israeli confidence created after the victory of the Six-Day War.
 This time, Jordan stayed out and wasn't involved in the war.
 The war opened on 6 October 1973 on Yom Kippur, the holiest Jewish holiday.

 Egypt and Syria attempted to regain the territory Israel had acquired in the Six-Day War.
 Their armies launched a joint surprise attack on the Jewish Yom Kippur holiday (the most sacred Jewish day of all in which each Jew must atone for his sins, pray and avoid eating and drinking) – the Syrian forces attacking fortifications in the Golan Heights and the Egyptian forces attacking fortifications around the Suez Canal and on the Sinai Peninsula.
 The troops inflicted heavy casualties on the Israeli army.
 After three weeks of fighting, though, and with U.S. air-lifted reinforcements of weapons and equipment (first shipment arrived on 9 October 1973), the IDF pushed the Syrian forces beyond the original lines.

 In the Golan Heights, small groups of tank commanders such as Avigdor Kahalani managed to hold back dozens of Syrian tanks.
 By 10 October, the IDF recaptured the entire Golan Heights and on 11 October Israeli armored forces invaded Syria and destroyed the Iraqi reinforcements.
 On 22 October, the Golani infantry brigade captured Mount Hermon (an important strategic outpost).